Builder Design Pattern

 • This depends on the final representations of the complex product.
 If all the possible final representations belong to the same Pizza class, it makes sense to include a method in the Builder interface to retrieve the final product.

-• However, if the final products are very different, it may not be appropriate to represent them with the same base class or interface.
+• If the final products are very different, it may not be appropriate to represent them with the same base class or interface.
 In that case, we would need to handle the retrieval of the final product individually in the concrete builder classes.

 We can then create subclasses of the Cook interface, such as MexicanCook and ItalianCook, which provide implementations of the construction steps declared in Cook.
 These concrete builders will apply all the steps and return the final product.